Punktum-dk/whois-service-specification/README.md

 DK Hostmaster is the registry for the ccTLD for Denmark (dk).
 The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.

 The WHOIS service offered by DK Hostmaster A/S aims to adhere to the WHOIS standard (see also [RFC:3912]).

+# Implementation Features

+The service implements the following features.

+- Domain name inquiry  also with extended information on handles
+- Host name inquiry also with extended on handles
+- Handle inquiry
+- Support for multiple encoding (see: Encodings below)
+- Support for both IPv6 and IPv6

 # Implementation Limitations